Cqsi/pml/README.md

-Practical machine learning stuff that I might use later.
+Practical machine learning stuff in Python that I use regularly.
+Code used mainly Scikit-learn, but in the future it probably will contain a lot of Tensorflow, Pytorch and possibly Keras as well.
+Kudos to these libraries.